junxit/us-congress-bills-111/metadata.md

 - 2009-05-19 — Mr. Towns moved to suspend the rules and pass the bill.
 - 2009-05-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5722)
 - 2009-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5722)
+- 2009-05-20 — Received in the Senate.
+- 2009-07-27 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 130.